id101010/ansible-archlinux/README.md

 * Full disk encryption
 * LVM on LUKS partitioning scheme
 * A desktop environment consisting of i3gaps, i3status-rust, rofi and picom
+* Simple configuration using `group_vars/all`

 ## Additional security features
+* Minimalism, no bullshit installed
-* Restrictive and comprahensive iptables rules
+* Restrictive and comprehensive iptables rules
-* Use of linux-hardened
 * Automatic mac address spoofer for wireless network devices
-* No bullshit installed

 ## Install base system
 You can eighter install your own minimal system or you follow the instructions